murchandamus/fuzzing-helpers/README.md

 My setup uses four branches of repositories for the process:

 - ~/Workspace/qa-assets
     A branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 It is used to hold the latest state of the upstream repository and to create submission to the upstream repository.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-assets-active-fuzzing
     A second branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 The inputs generated from nightly fuzzing are stored in this directory.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
-- ~/Workspace/fuzz
+- ~/Workspace/qa-fuzz
     A fuzz build of Bitcoin Core configured to __not__ use any sanitizers.
 Updated automatically every night to the latest konwn commit of the bitcoin/bitcoin master branch.
 - ~/Workspace/qa-merge
     A fuzz build of Bitcoin Core configured to use __all__ any sanitizers.
 Used to create submissions to the upstream qa-assets repository.

 ## Nightly fuzzing

+The `fuzz_nightly.sh` script randomly picks ten fuzz_targets and fuzzes each with 28 threads for an hour.
+The script mixes in a few threads that turn on `use_value_profile`, use sanitizers, and restrict the length of inputs, but most threads are unrestricted in all of these regards.

 I run a cronjob at 9 PM every night that starts an instance of the `fuzz_nightly.sh` script, and a cronjob that starts an instance of the `fuzz_nightly.sh` script at 9 AM on Saturday and Sunday: